TritonNews/articlebot/README.md

 * track {TRELLO USER}
   - Tells articlebot that you wish to follow card movements for {TRELLO USER} on Trello.
-  - e.g. "/track John Doe" would enable notifications for John Doe's Trello cards.
+  - e.g. "track John Doe" would enable notifications for John Doe's Trello cards.

 ## Build Process